metomi/rose/sphinx/api/configuration/metadata.rst

       :ref:`command-rose-config-edit` will display possible option values when the user starts typing if they match a suggested value.

-      ..
-TODO - all rose edit references

    .. rose:conf:: range

       Specify a range of values.
 It can either be a simple comma ``,`` separated list of allowed values, or a logical expression in the Rose metadata :ref:`mini-language <app-meta-mini-lang>`.
 This metadata is
       only valid if :rose:conf:`type` is either ``integer`` or ``real``.

-      ..
-TODO - chase down this reference and probs rename it

       A simple list may contain a mixture of allowed numbers and number ranges such as ``1, 2, 4:8, 10:`` (which means the value can be 1, 2, between 4